mdn/translated-content/files/ja/web/api/intersection_observer_api/timing_element_visibility/index.md

     {
       bgcolor: "lightgrey",
       title: "3.14 Shades of Gray: A novel",
-      body: "Love really does make the world go round..."
+      body: "Love really does make the world go round…" },
-    },
     {
       bgcolor: "#fee",